Ugarit: Late Bronze Age

 The city reached its golden age between 1500 BC and 1200 BC when it ruled a mercantile coastal kingdom, trading with Egypt, Cyprus, Aegean states (primarily Minoan Crete), polities in Syria, the Hittites, cities of the Levantine core (including Ascalon in Canaan), and much of the eastern Mediterranean.
-Five of the Egyptian Amarna letters from the mid-14th century BCE were written in Ugarit.
+Five of the Egyptian Amarna letters from the mid-14th century BC were written in Ugarit.
 The population of Ugarit in this period is estimated to be between 7,000 and 8,000 individuals.
 The kingdom of Ugarit controlled about 2,000 km^{2} on average.